guidoism/escape/proposal_001.md

 format and while in some cases it will introduce latency to a lookup, our agent will also aggressively prefetch and cache documents.

+## (Local) Latency

+The latency of local effects such as scrolling, tapping, and swipping are prioritized over everything else.

+## Power Efficiency

+The second priority is power efficiency.